 But the ocean is oblivion.
 The thickness gets thicker, to a comfort of that underground silence that needs to be provoked by an external nudge on the surface.
 You disturb the surface, but only a fraction invades the ears.
 That’s the day I learned to float.

 If it wasn’t for an underwater moving green light that flashed out of nowhere, parading close to Tiley, we wouldn’t have come out of the ocean.
 We thought it might be a jellyfish.
 Who knows.
 The green halo was gorgeous, fluorescent, flattering… We left though, confused by its intentions.
 Pretty light-sniper.
 What was she holding under her sleeves?
 We had no time to let our water-dripping bodies settle into dryness.
-Dressed as we were, we rode our scooters to the Lamai Night Market in partially-wet clothes.
+Dressed as we were, we rode our scooters to Koh Samui’s Lamai Night Market in partially-wet clothes.

-A quiet beach behind a stone temple
+A quiet beach behind a stone temple in Koh Samui

 Oftentimes I am so present in a moment that I also like to toss another perspective to it, by extricating myself from it.
 Be a participant and an observer; especially the times that circulate around other people.
 I am cherishing, laughing, thoughtlessly doling out a pure, unadulterated part of me… Then I want to find a seat four metres away and just observe others still gushing in their individual momentum.
 I was too.
 I am still.
 I am still there.
 I just look at it.
 A present that just turned into a past, but still being present.
 Maybe it’s a way of retaining what is passing on.
 Feeling the joy and reflecting on how fortunate I am to earn this moment of ease, together.